-The NRPB will take the lead in implementing an ESHS capacity building plan, though the contractors will also be responsible for conducting ESHS awareness for their own staff and workers.
-The various aspects that are covered under the capacity building will include general environmental and social awareness, key environmental and social sensitivities of the area, key environmental and social impacts of the project ESMP requirements, and OHS aspects.
+The NRPB will take the lead in requiring contractors to implement an ESHS capacity building plan, though the contractors will also be responsible for conducting ESHS awareness for their own staff and workers.
+The various aspects that are covered under the capacity building will include general environmental and social awareness, key environmental and social sensitivities of the area, key environmental and social impacts of the project ESMF requirements, and OHS aspects.
 NRPB may revise the plan during the project implementation as required.